QuarkChain/bench_kvdb/README.md

 ## Conclusion & Recommendations
-### Conclusion: PebbleDB Achieves O(1)-Like Read I/O Under Sufficient Cache
+### Conclusion: Pebble Achieves O(1)-Like Read I/O Under Sufficient Cache

-Although the theoretical read complexity of PebbleDB is `O(log N)` due to its multi-level LSM structure, this complexity does not directly translate into real-world read I/O behavior.
+Although the theoretical read complexity of Pebble is `O(log N)` due to its multi-level LSM structure, this complexity does not directly translate into real-world read I/O behavior.

 Experimental results show that:
-- Once `Filter (without L6) + Top Index` are resident in cache, almost all negative lookups are resolved entirely in memory, and I/O per Get rapidly drops to ~2 or less.
+- Once `Filter (without L6) + Top Index` is resident in cache, almost all negative lookups are resolved entirely in memory, and I/O per Get rapidly drops to ~2 or less.
-- When `Filter (without L6) + All Index` fit in cache, I/O per Get further converges toward ~1.0–1.3, after which additional cache yields only marginal I/O reduction.
+- When `Filter (without L6) + All Index` fits in cache, I/O per Get further converges toward ~1.0–1.3, after which additional cache yields only marginal I/O reduction.

 These behaviors are consistent across database sizes ranging from **22GB to 2.2TB**.

-> With sufficient cache residency of Bloom filters and index blocks, the practical read I/O behavior of PebbleDB is
+> With sufficient cache residency of Bloom filters and index blocks, the practical read I/O behavior of Pebble is
 > effectively **O(1)** and consistently converges to **1–2 I/O per Get operation**.

 ### Cache Configuration Recommendations

 1. Minimum cache for near-constant read performance
-   Cache should be large enough to hold:
+   The cache should be large enough to hold:
    - `Filter (without L6) + Top Index`
      This already eliminates almost all negative lookups and reduces I/O per Get to ~2.

 2. Optimal cache for near-single-I/O reads
-   Cache should be large enough to hold:
+   The cache should be large enough to hold:
    - `Filter (without L6) + All Index`
      At this point, I/O per Get consistently converges to ~1.0–1.3 even at tens of billions of keys.

 3. Data block caching is optional for read I/O optimization
-   Since data block hit rate remains low across all configurations, allocating cache primarily to:
-   - Bloom filters
-   - Top-Index blocks
-   - Index blocks
-     yields the highest return on memory investment for read-heavy workloads.